nruengener/button-pusher/README.md

 # Elevator Button Pushing System
 This project contains the software for a sample mechatronic assistance system which tries to recognize and push elevator buttons.
-Control of the used robot arm is to be found in the project 'robot_control???', the main control routine which contains image processing and detection logic is contained in the project '???'.
+Control of the used robot arm is to be found in the project 'robot_arm_firmware', the main control routine which contains image processing and detection logic is contained in the project 'logic_controller'.

 ## Robot Control
 The software is meant to be executed on an Arduino UNO which is connected to a CNC Shield.